rluchnoi25/solid_practice/README.md

-Practicing SOLID principles (check pull requests)
+Practicing SOLID principles (check pull requests.
+Each pull request contains violating and following a rule)